andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

-* Reallocation/shrink of large object to large object, shrinking
 * Reallocation/shrink of large object to small object
 * Handle re-alignment of large objects with same or smaller size
 * Handle the case when realloc sized down and free would find another bucket.